Sounding Seams documentary

 Sounding Seams is a playful exploration of this myth and its ensuing themes of order, chaos, wonder, and our place in the cosmos, viewed through the prism of metal forgery, heritage and sound.

-Unfolding over three phases between 2018-2024, I created three live performances (Sounding Seams I,II, & III), a permanent sound sculpture at the Irish National Heritage Park (‘the portal’), a musical instrument (the chime cage), and an EP of songs recorded in the park with my band, Clang Sayne exploring the inherent themes of the myth.
-This EP, along with a short documentary following the project from its inception in 2018 will be released in the coming weeks.
+Unfolding over three phases between 2018-2024, the project comprised three live performances (Sounding Seams I,II, & III), a sound sculpture - ‘the portal’, a musical instrument - ‘the chime cage’, an EP of songs recorded with my band, Clang Sayne exploring the inherent themes of the myth, and a short documentary following the project from start to finish.

 Sounding Seams I